Different Types of Tents Explained (with Photos)

 • Setup and dismantling only take a few minutes

-• Surprisingly easy repair of the air hoses with adhesive patches
+• Air hoses with adhesive patches

 Disadvantage:

-• Inflatable tents are heavier than other types of tents
+• Heavier than other types of tents

-• They are new and still comparatively expensive
+• Less known and comparatively expensive

 6. Pyramid Tent (Tipi)